-Sr. Project Name Item from Local area Loca ation of Project Amount le of

-No. the list of (Yes/No) the Project duration allocated for transferred implementation- impleme entation-
+Sr. No. Project Name Item from the list of schedule VII Local area (Yes/No) ntion of Project Project duration Amount allocated for the project (in ₹) transferred implementation- Direct (Yes/No) impleme ntation- plementing

-schedule the project to Unspent Direct (Yes/No) through Im plementing

-VII (in ₹) CSR Account Age ncy

-for the

-Project

-State District Name CSR
+State District Troject Name CSR Reg.

-Reg.
 No.

 1

 2

 3 N.A

-4
+4 ·

 TOTAL